mwaqaspervez/recommandation-service/Readme.md

 `` curl --location --request GET 'http://localhost:8080/api/cryptos/{name}' ``

-Here cryptoname is the name of the crypto.
+Here name is the name of the crypto. e.g BTC

 #### Get highest normalized cryptocurrency:

 `` curl --location --request GET 'http://localhost:8080/api/pi/cryptos/normalized?date={date}' ``

 Here date is the date for the day it is required.
+The format should be in yyyy-MM-dd